MichaelVrana/sle22-signatr-artifact/README.md

 # Signatr Artifact

-_We also provide an html-generated version of this README.
-If reading locally and not on github, we advise to use the html version._
+_We also provide  pdf and html versions of this README.
+If reading locally and not on github, we advise to use the pdf or html version._

 The artifact contains the `signatr` tool, and the pipelines to create an R value database and to fuzz R functions with the database to find type signatures.
+The pipeline to create a valeu database is in `pipeline-dbgen`.
 The fuzzing pipeline will generate the inputs for the `sle.Rmd` R markdown notebook.
 That notebook can then be rendered to get all the results (tables, figures) we use in the paper.

 To use the artifact to reproduce the paper results, follow the steps: